mondoohq/mondoo-operator/README.md

 ```bash
 cp .env.example .env
 ```
-Go to the Mondoo platform and create an API token for an organization of choice.
+Go to the Mondoo Platform and create an API token for an organization of choice.
 Add the API token to the `.env` file.
 Double-check that the API is set to the correct environment, then run:
 ```bash
 make test/integration
 ```